delftswa2017/desosa2017/junit5/chapter.md

 Secondly, the JUnit 4 interface violates the minimal dependency principle.
 JUnit 4 is a rather fat dependency, but it is still provided as an external interface due to the backwards compatibility principle.
-This indicates that the JUnit architects consider backward compatibility to be more important than minimal dependencies.
+This indicates that the JUnit architects consider backwards compatibility to be more important than minimal dependencies.

 Lastly, the dedicated interface principle applies when we consider the build-tools.
 In JUnit 4 build-tool integration was not taken into consideration.
 Because the dedicated interface principle was judiciously applied this relationship has now rigorously changed.
-We highlight here that it is a architectural principle of importance and discuss the effects in the evolution perspective. <br/>
+We highlight here that it is an architectural principle of importance and discuss the effects in the evolution perspective. <br/>
 The build-tools also adhere to the minimal dependency principle; they consist of a different and minimal dependency for every build-tool JUnit wishes to integrate with.